Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 BRepTools_History aHistory(anArguments, aTransformer);
 ~~~~

-BRepTools_History also allows merging of the histories.
+*BRepTools_History* also allows merging histories.
 Thus, if you have two or more subsequent operations you can get one final history combined from histories of these operations:

 ~~~~
 Handle(BRepTools_History) aHist1 = ...; // History of first operation